mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-08-friday_morning.md

 ```

 Then type `g`.
 In the dialogue box, type `CP000819.1:4377265`.
 `G` is the variant. `A` is canonical.
 This variant possibly changes the phenotype of this sample to hypermutable.
-It occurs
-in the gene *mutL*, which controls DNA mismatch repair.   # Automating a Variant Calling Workflow
+It occurs in the gene *mutL*, which controls DNA mismatch repair.

 ---